-Input Label Description Public status Status information of the device can be made publicly visible with this setting (see 7.1).
-User information (NOT the password) can be stored persistently in the "Local Storage".
-Activation increases the likelihood of stealing user information through an XSS attack, Persistent user but is still recommended due to its practicality and low risk!
-Disabling this setting is highly unrecommended , as the user will have to log in each time the web application is refreshed (e.g., by pressing F5).
-Signed config files required If enabled, config files must be signed using a valid private key (RSA) before uploading.
-Signed update files required If enabled, firmware update files must be signed using a valid private key (RSA) before uploading.
-Inactivity duration (seconds) Automatic logout after a certain number of inactive seconds.
+Input Label Description Public status Status information of the device can be made publicly visible on the login page with this setting (see 7.1).
+User information (NOT the password) can be stored persistently in the "Local Storage" Persistent user Activation increases the likelihood of stealing user information through an XSS attack, but is still recommended due to its practicality and low risk!
+Disabling this setting is unrecommended , as the user will have to log in each time the web application is refreshed (e.g., by pressing F5 or when the board structure should be reloaded because a board has been added to the device).
+Signed config files equired If enabled, config files must be signed using a valid private key (RSA) before uploading.
+Note: The corresponding public must be added via Signature public key Signed update files required If enabled, firmware update files must be signed using a valid private key (RSA) before uploading.
+Note: The corresponding public must be added via Signature public key nactivity duration (seconds) Automatic logout after a certain number of inactive seconds.
 Toast duration (seconds) Duration in which a toast notification (see 6.7) is visible.
-Maximum cooldown (seconds) The maximum login cooldown time of failed attempts (see 7.1; Component 9).
-The cooldown time is incremented linearly after each failed attempt.
+4 The maximum login cooldown time of failed attempts (see 7.1; Component 9).
+Maximum cooldown seconds) The cooldown time is incremented linearly after each failed attempt.
 This value defines a maximum limit for the cooldown time.
-JWT validity time (minutes) Duration of how long a JSON web token is valid before it expires.
-Signature public key The public key file to verify the signature of the signed config/update file.
+IWT validity time (minutes) Duration of how long a JSON web token is valid before it expires.

+Signature public key

+The public key file to verify the signature of the signed config/update file.